-If you find yourself involved in a home improvement project such as hanging drywall, painting or wallpapering, having the proper plastering tools are essential.
-Fortunately, all of these items are available at your local hardware or home improvement store.
+If you find yourself involved in a home improvement project such as hanging drywall, painting or wallpapering a room, having the proper plastering tools is essential.
+Fortunately, all of these items are available at your local hardware store or online.

 A trowel is an important plastering tool that allows you to smooth the plaster after applying it to the wall.
 This tool is used to flatten the plaster down over the area intended for plastering.
 It’s important to have a good, clean surface on the trowel to provide for a uniform finish.